-The Settlement is based on the premise that the use of products and systems of information technology (YOU) whose safety has been certified is one of the main safeguards to protect the information and systems that handle.
+The Settlement is premised on the use of products and systems of information technology (TI) whose security has been certified is one of the main safeguards to protect the information and the systems that operate them.

-The certificates are issued by security certification agencies granted to products or systems of THEE (or protection profiles) that have been successfully evaluated by evaluation services, according to common criteria (ISO/IEC standard 15408).
-In Spain certificates are issued by the Organismo de Certificación del Esquema Nacional de Evaluación y Certificación de la Seguridad de las TI.
+The security certificates are issued by recognized certification Agencies to products or it systems (or profiles of protection) that have been successfully evaluated by evaluation services, in accordance with the common standards (ISO/IEC 15408).
+In Spain the certificates are issued by the The certification body of the national assessment and certification of the It security.

-This new version of the settlement seeks to facilitate the evaluation results of safety products of information technologies are reasonable, comparable, reproducible and efficient.
-Also promotes better collaboration público-privada through the establishment of the so-called international technical communities (international Technical Communities (iTCs)) and the definition of functional requirements of security through profiles of collaborative protection (collaborative Protection Profiles (cPPs)) applicable to products such as USB devices, firewall, cifradores albums, etc.
+This new version of the Settlement that seeks to facilitate the assessment of the security of information technologies are reasonable, comparable, reproducible and efficient.
+It also promotes better collaboration público-privada through the establishment of so-called international technical communities (international Technical Communities (iTCs)) and the definition of functional requirements of security through the profiles of collaborative protection (collaborative Protection Profiles (cPPs)) applicable to products such as USB devices, firewall, cifradores of cds, etc.

 Among the beneficiaries of the settlement are:

-- Public Administrations, to set the foundations of information security and infrastructures thee that the handle.
+- Public Administrations, to establish the basis of information security and basic infrastructures that handle IT.

-- The industry, to find wider markets for products and systems YOU with the added value of the certificate.
+- The industry, to find wider markets to products and systems that YOU have the added value of the certificate.

-- Consumers (individuals, corporations and AA.PP.), for greater supply of products and systems certified as safe to protect your information and services.
+- Consumers (individuals, companies and AA.PP.), in order to have wider choice of products and systems such as insurance certificates to protect your information and services.

-The Settlement has an interest, in particular, for the National security scheme (Royal Decree 3/2010, of January 8th), in connection with the acquisition of security products stipulates:
+The arrangement has interest in particular, for the National security (Royal Decree 3/2010, on 8 january) that, in connection with the acquisition of products, provides for:

-- positively valued security certification in the acquisition of products by public administrations, (art.
-18.1);
+- assess positively the certification of security in the acquisition of products on the part of the public authorities (item 18.1);

-- it recognizes the role of the national certification body (art.
-18.3);
+- recognizes the role of the national certification body (item 18 (3));

-- reflects how the use of products whose safety has been certified contributes to the satisfaction of safety requirements proportionate in security measures to adequate protection of information (Annex (II);
+- shows how the use of products whose security may be certified contributes to the satisfaction of safety requirements so provided in the security measures for the adequate protection of information (Annex II);

-- includes a model clause for the sheets of technical requirements ("3/2010, annex V).
+- it includes model clause to the technical requirements (RD 3/2010, annex V).

-The first Line was ratified on 23 May 2000, in Baltimore (Maryland, United States), by Germany, Australia, Canadá, Spain, United States, Finlandia, France, Greece, Italy, Norwegian, New Zelanda, countries low and United Kingdom.
-They later incorporating other countries.
-Representing the Kingdom of Spain subscribed to that Line the ministry of Public administrations.
+The first settlement was ratified on 23 may 2000, in Baltimore (Maryland, United States), by Australia, canada, germany, spain, united states of america, finland, france, greece, italy, netherlands, new Zealand, the netherlands and the united kingdom.
+Subsequently were incorporating other countries.
+On behalf of the kingdom of Spain signed that Under the ministry of Public administrations.

-From 17 August 2006, Spain changed his status in the settlement and became participant credited for certificates of security of information technology.
+From 17 august 2006, spain changed its status in the settlement and became a participant accredited to issue an information technology security.

-Forerunner of the settlement was the agreement of mutual recognition of certificates of the safety assessment of information technologies, whose geographical scope is fast initially to European countries and whose reference norm first was ITSEC, which is then added Common criteria.
+Forerunner of the settlement was the agreement of mutual recognition of certificates of the evaluation of the security of information technologies, whose geographical scope initially concern to european countries and whose reference standard was first ITSEC, which were subsequently added Common Criteria.